 Learn How To Play Mexican Poker

-If you don't know how to play Mexican Poker, you are in for a treat!
+If you don't know how to play Mexican Poker, then pokernewsheadlines.com will have you ready in no time!
 This is a fun version of a classic that is sure to leave you scratching your head a bit - at least until you are comfortable.
 A deck of only 41 cards is used since the 8s, 9s and 10s have all been removed.
 To bring the count up to 41, then, a single Joker is added to the mix.

 Everyone will ante a small amount that is determined prior to the beginning of the session.
 Then, each participant receives two cards - one is face up and the second is face-down.
 There are four rounds of betting in which to participate, and the player with the lowest face-up card cannot check or fold.
 According to traditional rules, everyone is able to call, check, fold or raise accordingly.